-Colorado Medicaid historically has offered personal attendant services only in its Home and Community Based Services waiver (HCBS) programs.
-When the Accountable Care Act offered increased federal funding to states that added this benefit to their core Medicaid programs, Colorado became interested in exploring its feasibility.
+Colorado Medicaid historically has offered personal attendant services in its Home and Community Based Services (HCBS) waiver programs.
+When the ACA offered increased federal funding for states who add this benefit to their core Medicaid programs, Colorado became interested in exploring its feasibility.

-The Innova Group led project defined a robust, but judicious benefit package, promoted person‐centered care through client self‐direction of budget and attendant selection, and identified strategies to enable the state to save over $30 million in state funds through program conversion.
+The Innova Group-led project helped the State define a robust but judicious benefit package, promote person‐centered care through client self‐direction of budget and attendant selection, and identify strategies to redirect $30 million in state funds through program conversion.